-The consolidated financial statements as of December 31, 2011, 2012 and 2013 and for the years then ended have been prepared in accordance with IFRS.
-The Company applied IFRS 1 "First-time Adoption of International Financial Reporting Standards".
-Previously, the financial statements of the Company have been prepared in accordance with MFRS.
+The consolidated financial statements as of December 31, 2014, 2013 and 2012 and for the years then ended have been prepared in accordance with IFRS.

 The amounts shown in this Annual Report cannot be added by applying rounding.

 General

 The Company offers voice, data and Internet services for enterprise clients, financial institutions, government agencies and high end residential clients.
 Also it offers transport and completion of long distance calls from abroad to international traffic operators and telecommunication integrated services to large corporate and multinational companies.
 The integral offer of services allows the Company to maximize recurrent revenues obtained from each of the clients, increasing therefore the originating return of the infrastructure investment, sales, commercialization and distribution.
 Also, the administration of the Company has observed that the clients prefer to contract telecommunications services from a single supplier and to receive a single invoice by all the services.
 The Company considers that the loyalty of its clients has increased with the offer of additional services, which consequently brings down the rate of disconnections.